AlibabaCloudDocs/icms_mqtt/intl.en-US/Product Introduction/Terms.md

     A client ID consists of two parts in the format of <GroupID\>@@@<DeviceID\>.
 A client ID can contain up to 64 characters and must not contain invisible characters.
 For more information, see [EN-US\_TP\_152380.md\#](intl.en-US/SDK Reference/Limits.md#).

   Group ID
  :   An identifier that specifies the name of a group of nodes with identical logic and functions, representing a category of devices with the same functions.
-To use a group ID, you must first create it in the AliwareMQ for IoT console.
+To use a group ID, you must first create it in the MQ for MQTT console.
 For information about how to create a group ID, see [Quick start guide](../intl.en-US/Quick Start/Quick start guide.md#).

   Device ID
  :   A unique identifier for each device that you specify.
 A device ID must be globally unique, for example, the serial number of a sensor.